mcgilldinglab/RAMEN/README.md

 To install Ramen, run the following command "pip install git+https://github.com/mcgilldinglab/RAMEN" on command prompt.

 ## Usage
 To use Ramen, import the "Ramen" class from ramen.Ramen and initialize a Ramen object.
 The data should be processed before using Ramen.
-Ramen will only remove the variables that have a certain threshold of missing values and discretize the data.
-It is possible to adjust the threshold through the constructor or parameter of the Ramen object.
+Ramen will only remove the variables that have a certain threshold of non missing values and discretize the data.
+It is possible to adjust the threshold through the constructor or field of the Ramen object.
 An end variable must also be set, so that RandomWalk terminates upon reaching the variable.
-After setting the parameters, Random Walk and Genetic Algorithm can be run (details below).
-Random Walk must be run before Genetic Algorithm, as the output from Random Walk is used as input for Genetic Algorithm to create the starting candidates.
+After initializing the Ramen object, random_walk can be run. random_walk must be run before genetic_algorithm, as the output from Random Walk is used as input for Genetic Algorithm to create the starting candidates. genetic_algorithm will generate the final network.

 ### Ramen Object Fields
 * __df__ (pandas.DataFrame): discretized dataframe, must be input when creating the object.
 * __var_ref__ (dictionary): dictionary mapping the real values to the discretized value e.g { variable: { "Yes" : 0, "No" : 1 } }.
 * __end_string__ (string): variable indicating the termination node for random_walk.
 The string must represent a column in the dataframe.
 * __mutual_info_array__ (np.array): 2D array continaining the mutual information for all pairs of variables, initialized at the constructor.
-* __signif_edges__ (list): list containing all of the significant edges after random walk permutation test stored in string format. this field is None before running random_walk.
+* __signif_edges__ (list): list containing all of the significant edges after random walk permutation test stored in string format.
+This field is None and is initialized after termination of random_walk.
-* __network__ (networkx.DiGraph): graph object of the final network after terminating RAMEN method. this is set to None before running genetic_algorithm.
+* __network__ (networkx.DiGraph): graph object of the final network after terminating RAMEN method.
+This is set to None and initialized after termination of genetic_algorithm.

 ### Ramen Constructor